Are Summer Temps a Risk to Seniors?

-Warm weather is usually celebrated, but it’s important to keep in mind that warmer temperatures are linked to to an increase in deaths—especially for the elderly.
+Summer and warmer weather are usually celebrated, but it’s important to keep in mind that warmer temperatures are linked to to an increase in heat stroke in elderly seniors.

-Death risk increased for the individuals suffering from the following conditions:
+Death risk from heat stress increased for the individuals suffering from these conditions:

 - Diabetes — Death risk increased by 4%

-Rising temperatures in conjunction with an aging baby boomer population —not to mention as increasing prevalence of chronic conditions such as diabetes — means that this public health issue is likely to to become a big concern in the future.
+Rising temperatures, an aging baby boomer population — and the increasing prevalence of chronic conditions such as diabetes — means that this public health issue will likely become a larger concern in the future.

 Learn more from this video on heat exhaustion in the elderly: